msc-acse/ACSE-5/Lecture1.md

 - Pointers: with great power comes great responsibility
 - User-generated types: Objects

+## Basic control mechanisms
+- if/else
+- switch ('if' statement with many options)
+- while loops
+- for loops

 ### Compiling and Linking 1: Creating an executable
 - Makefiles versus projects.
 - Definition of compiling and linking.